top of page

 Strategic Analysis: Evaluate, Prioritize & Select Ideas

-Now, a picture of your congregation's current ministry state is made explicit, and a robust conversation can begin.
-Depending on where an activity is placed on the map, strategic imperatives emerge and are placed on the Gospel Imperatives Decision Table.
-The Gospel Imperatives Decision Table will prompt your congregation's leaders or action team members to reflect on each ministry in relation to the whole.
-In this step, decisions will be made about how each ministry should proceed in view of Gospel impact and financial viability.
-That is, what congregational stewardship (or shared stewardship) should look like for your congregation.
-The team must begin the process of eliminating ideas that aren't practical, wouldn't improve the ministry.
-The mapping and analysis process will also enable teams to evaluate possibilities for internal and external partnerships, merger and legacy planning.
+Now, a clear picture of your congregation's ministry status is presented, allowing for a meaningful discussion to commence.
+Depending on the positioning of an activity on the map, strategic priorities will surface and be added to the Gospel Impact Decision Table.
+This table will encourage your congregation's leaders or action team members to consider each ministry into the bigger picture.
+At this stage, decisions will be made regarding how each ministry should advance in terms of Gospel impact and financial sustainability, outlining what stewardship should encompass for your congregation.
+The team should start eliminating impractical ideas that won't enhance the ministry.
+Additionally, the mapping and analysis process will help teams explore opportunities for internal and external partnerships, as well as merger and legacy planning

 bottom of page